roaaalqisi/read1markdown/README.md

-Markdown is a lightweight markup language with plain text formatting syntax.
+ #Mark down is a way to style text on the web
 ## markdown char
 - Headers
 1. # H1